marceljuenemann/schach.world/README.md

 These are the general steps required for any local development

-1. Install apache with PHP 8, pointing the DocumentRoot to the `nsv-online` directory
+1. Install apache with PHP 8, pointing the DocumentRoot to the `public` directory
 1. Enable the `headers` apache module.
 On Ubuntu that's just `sudo a2enmod headers` and `sudo service apache2 restart` (alternatively, just uncomment the `Header` lines from `.htaccess`)
 1. Enable SSL
     * This is necessary because `.htaccess` will redirect any request to HTTPs.
 Alternatively, you can uncomment those redirects in the `.htaccess`, but then you need to be careful when committing...